Deen-2601/Deen-2601/README.md

 - 🌍 Collaborator: I enjoy working with diverse teams to solve complex problems and streamline development processes.

-- 🥾 Hiker at Heart: When I’m not testing software, I’m exploring trails like the Bastei Loop or along the Elbe River.
+- 🥾 Hiker at Heart: When not testing software, I explore trails like the Bastei Loop or along the Elbe River.

+## 🛠️ My Toolbox
+Here are some tools and technologies I work with:

+- Programming Languages: JavaScript, TypeScript

+- Testing Tools: Cypress, Selenium, Appium, Playwright, Postman

+- Version Control: Git, GitHub

+- CI/CD: GitHub Actions

 <!--
 **Deen-2601/Deen-2601** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.